PH.D. THESIS EXAMINATION PROCEDURES

 - Email your coordinator the dissertation title, defense date, time and location of thesis examination.
 It is the student’s responsibility to reserve a room for the thesis examination.
 (Thesis Examination information will be published in the DBBS seminar calendar online.)

-- Submit the Payroll/Student Health Form
+- Submit Defense Payroll Health Form to your coordinator.

 Two Weeks Before Thesis Examination: